DavidVazGuijarro/metromate-ios/README.md

 MetroMate for iOS.
 =========

-A beautifully designed guide to the Dubai Metro that I built back in May, 2013.**
+A beautifully designed guide to the Dubai Metro that I built back in May, 2013 (Android version <a href="https://github.com/MachOSX/metromate-android">here</a>).**

 This is the first time I publicly release my code.
 While I admit it might not look beautiful, it got the necessary job done.
 Everything is stuffed into 1 view controller class because I needed fine control over view transitions.
 This seemed like the quickest way back then. :P